PaulLerner/neott/README.md

 - tokenizer is used to compute fertility (TALN 2024 fig. 4)
 - morpher for morph accuracy (TALN 2024 fig. 3)
 - freq_paths for EM wrt. term occurences (TALN 2024 fig. 5)

+If you do not rerun the experiments, you can use our outputs provided in the same repositories as the datasets (e.g. `france_terme/taln_2024/bloom-7b1/output.json`)

 ## Data/preproc